-What you can expect to do:
+What co-researchers can expect to do:

-In addition to the contributor activities, you would be expected to:
+In addition to the contributor activities, they will be expected to:

-- Attend an onboarding session with other co-researchers (Tuesday 11 July). - Attend all Lab workshops. - Attend sense-making sessions with the Q insight manager. - Meet with your assigned test team for a half-day once a month. - Write up notes of your experience, learnings and observations about the test team and their emerging insights to support wider insight gathering and communication, in line with guidance from the Q insight and communications managers. - Participate in online discussions in the Lab online group space.
+- Attend an onboarding session with other co-researchers. - Attend all Lab workshops. - Attend sense-making sessions with the Q insight manager. - Meet with their assigned test team for a half-day once a month. - Write up notes of their experience, learnings and observations about the test team and their emerging insights to support wider insight gathering and communication, in line with guidance from the Q insight and communications managers. - Participate in online discussions in the Lab online group space.